Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 ##### Toffee Bits

-The most flexible ingredient in this recipe!
+The most flexible ingredient slot in this recipe!
 The toffee bits add a bit of caramelly crunch to the otherwise soft texture of the cookies and really complements the flavour profile I'm going for.
 That said, the toffee bits can be substituted for anything you want - nuts, marshmellows, dried fruit, the possibilities are endless.
 However, it's important to understand how extra moisture will affect the spreading of the cookie dough.

 ##### Chilling Time

 [Chilling](https://www.kingarthurbaking.com/blog/2015/05/17/chilling-cookie-dough) the cookie dough has multiple effects on the final cookie.
 The most obvious is spread - cold fats, and thus, cold dough will spread less in the oven, lending itself to a smaller and thicker cookie.
 This helps keep the center moist and gooey while the outside crisps up as it bakes.
+Conversely, if a thinner, crispy cookie is your aim, then baking cookies without chilling will help you achieve that.

 When leaving your cookie dough in the fridge for long periods of time, chemical reactions occur in the dough which help develop and deepen the flavors.
-The result is a sweeter, more caramel tasting cookie dough.
+The enzyme, amylase, that naturally occurs in the flour [break down](https://www.theperfectloaf.com/guides/how-to-autolyse/#h-how-to-autolyse) complex carbohydrates into simple sugars.
+The result is a sweeter, more complex tasting cookie dough.
 That's why I recommend chilling cookie dough for 24-48 hours for maximum impact.
+However, one can't help but bake a cookie after a short 1 hour chill to taste test.

-##### Tangzhong
+##### Flour

+Although a staple in the recipe, some or all of the all-purpose flour can be substituted with other types of flour such as rye (for nuttier flavor), bread (for denser, chewier texture) or cake (for airy, light texture).
+I haven't experimented with other flours since I still have a Costco-sized bag to go through, but my goal is to try substitutions with rye and bread flours.

+Other powdered flavour enhancers can be substituted in near equal parts with the flour removed.
+For example, for an espresso cookie, I substituted 20g of flour for 20g of freshly ground espresso powder, which resulted in a cookie with similar texture and a whole new flavor profile.
+Other powders to try are malted milk powder (the malt is key since it's not water soluble and will not affect the wet:dry ratio of the dough), cocoa powder, matcha powder and dehydrated fruit powders.

 An [Arthur chocolate chip recipe](https://www.kingarthurbaking.com/blog/2023/12/27/recipe-of-the-year-chocolate-chip-cookies) calls for the addition of a milk bread roux, Tangzhong.
 The roux is a combination of (whole) milk and flour cooked on the stove to create a pre-hydrated dough that lends itself to the chewiest texture I've ever experienced in a cookie.
 This is yet another time consuming process adding to an already long protocol, but definitely worth it if you have the time to spare!